cwkatzmann/cradle_web/README.md

 ### Our Process

 Throughout our Galvanize cohort we have learned to love **pair programming**.
 Over the course of a week to build this project, we (Tim and Chris) worked exclusively on one screen.
-We consistently experienced the value of working together as a way to avoid both small syntax errors and bigger hurrdles of working in unfamiliar environemtns.
+We consistently experienced the value of working together as a way to avoid both small syntax errors and bigger hurdles of working in unfamiliar environemtns.
 The practice of verbalizing our thought process and collaborative problem-solving increased both the clarity of our code and the speed of our development time.

 ### Challenges we faced: